Nakamura-san, the Uninvited Gyaru

 Nakamura-san, the Uninvited Gyaru (押しかけギャルの中村さん, Oshikake Gyaru no Nakamura-san) is a Japanese manga series written and illustrated by Sachiko Orihara.
 It began serialization in Futabasha's Manga Town magazine in July 2021.
 After the magazine published its last issue in December 2023, the series was transferred to the Web Comic Action manga website in January 2024.

+Plot

+Teppei Akiyama is a 20-year-old otaku working at a bar who easily get flustered.
+Following a frustrating day, he almost gets hit by a car until he is saved by Karin Nakamura, his gyaru coworker.
+She then asks if she can live with him at his apartment as a favor.
+While displaying an outgoing personality, Nakamura becomes flustered when she is by herself.
+Akiyama and Nakamura find themselves dealing with this sudden and unexpected cohabitation.

 Publication

 Written and illustrated by Sachiko Orihara, Nakamura-san, the Uninvited Gyaru began serialization in Futabasha's Manga Town magazine on July 5, 2021.
 After the magazine published its final issue on December 5, 2023, the series was transferred to the Web Comic Action website on January 12, 2024.
-Its chapters have been compiled into six tankōbon volumes as of July 2025.
+Its chapters have been compiled into eight tankōbon volumes as of December 2025.
 The series is licensed in English by Seven Seas Entertainment.